ustccjw/upload/README.md

 * Use HTML5 and Iframe <s>no flash</s>.
 * Support upload progress if support XHR2 (IE10+ and more).
 * Support Image compress (use canvas) if support File API and canvas（IE10+ and more）
-* Support file-suffix filter.
+* Support file-extension filter.
 * Provide nice upyun/qiniu interface (need to get server config/token).
 * Error clear.

 more:
-* Upload error: 'suffix error/compress error: xxxx/upload error: xxxx'.
+* Upload error: 'extension error/compress error: xxxx/upload error: xxxx'.
 Upload error will call settings.error function.
-* Suffix error will only stop uploading current file, if multiple is valid, other files will be continue to upload.
+* extension error will only stop uploading current file, if multiple is valid, other files will be continue to upload.
 * Compress error only do not compress, do not stop uploading.
 * upyun/qiniu interface (imageUpload) return promise that resolve upload object, reject any error (mostly: server_config error: xxxx).